Haven-Rau/Pokemon_Catching_Adventure/README.md

 During the catching sequence of the original and modern Pokemon games, trainers have always had the ability to choose the type of Pokéballs they throw.
 Some Pokéballs are inherently better than others, such as the ultraball increasing the catch rate above greatballs.
 But, some Pokéballs also have unique effects, such a weather, nighttime, and type matching boosts.

-Unfortuantely, my game doesn't include weather patterns, locations, or any other unique elements that would favor a certain Pokéball type over another.
+Unfortunately, my game doesn't include weather patterns, locations, or any other unique elements that would favor a certain Pokéball type over another.
 In conjunction, given the chance to choose between an evidently strong ball and a weak ball, a player would choose to use the stronger ball every time.
 Therefore, I have a weighted random roll that determines whether the trainer throws a Pokéball, Greatball, Ultraball, or Masterball (100% catch rate), with stronger balls having a lower probability.
 In python, once the weighted roll picks a number, it matches that number to the Primary Key in the SSMS Pokéball table.

 In the future, I would like to explore giving a finite number of stronger balls to the trainer at the start and allow them to choose what balls they throw.
 This would encourage a strategy to save stronger balls for stronger Pokémon.